CausalInference/pygformula/README.md

 ## Overview
-The pygformula package implements the non-iterative conditional expectation (NICE) algorithm of the g-formula algorithm (Robins, 1986).
+The pygformula package implements the non-iterative conditional expectation (NICE) estimator of the g-formula algorithm (Robins, 1986).
 The g-formula can estimate an outcome’s counterfactual mean or risk under hypothetical treatment strategies (interventions) when there is sufficient information on time-varying treatments and confounders.